oblador/react-native-keychain/README.md

 ### `setGenericPassword(username, password, [{ accessControl, accessible, accessGroup, service }])`

 Will store the username/password combination in the secure storage.
-Resolves to `{ username, password }` if an entry exists or `false` if it doesn't.
+Resolves to `true` or rejects in case of an error.

 ### `getGenericPassword([{ authenticationPrompt, service }])`

 Will retreive the username/password combination from the secure storage.
+Resolves to `{ username, password }` if an entry exists or `false` if it doesn't.
 It will reject only if an unexpected error is encountered like lacking entitlements or permission.

 ### `resetGenericPassword([{ service }])`